 Governor Heineman served as the Chair of the National Governors Association from July of 2011 to July of 2012.

 Governor Heineman’s vision for Nebraska is based on four priorities: education, economic vitality, efficiency in government, and protecting families.

 Since becoming Governor, he has worked with the Nebraska Legislature to pass the largest tax relief package in Nebraska history and the most comprehensive revision of Nebraska’s economic development incentives since the 1980s.

 Governor Heineman is a strong proponent of local control of schools and a quality education for all children.
 He supports high academic standards and increased parental involvement in education.
 He worked with the State Board of Education to require all high school students to take four years of English and three years of math, science and social studies, the first update to Nebraska’s high school graduation requirements in twenty-five years.

 A leader for Nebraska’s agricultural industry, Governor Heineman has secured several trade agreements for Nebraska wheat, soybeans, corn, pork and beef.
-Additionally, under his watch, Nebraska opened its first-ever international trade office, the Nebraska Center in Tokyo, Japan; completed several successful foreign trade missions; and hosted two Reverse Trade Missions.
+Additionally, under his watch, Nebraska opened its first ever international trade offices in Tokyo, Japan and Shanghai, China; completed more than ten successful foreign trade missions; and hosted two Reverse Trade Missions.
 Governor Heineman also served as Chairman of the Governors’ Ethanol Coalition in 2007.

 Heineman was elected Lieutenant Governor in 2002, and as Lieutenant Governor, he served as Nebraska's director of Homeland Security, chairman of the Nebraska Information Technology Commission (NITC), and the presiding officer of the Nebraska Legislature.
 As the state's Homeland Security director, he led Nebraska into the national spotlight helping the state be recognized for its innovative approaches to homeland security.